Celtics have huge 4th, beat Warriors in Game 1 of NBA Finals

 Brown, who starred at nearby California for one college season, made consecutive baskets that tied the game at 47 with 5:03 left before halftime and the Celtics led 56-54 at the break.
 Golden State then used a signature third-quarter spurt, pouring in 38 points to build a big lead.

-Brown then scored five quick points early in the fourth and assisted on an alley-oop dunk to Robert Williams III as the Celtics pulled back within 92-87 with 9:35 remaining.
-Brown’s 3 at 8:22 made it 94-92 before Klay Thompson answered with a 3.
+Brown scored five quick points early in the fourth and assisted on an alley-oop dunk to Robert Williams III as the Celtics pulled back within 92-87 with 9:35 remaining.
+The lead was four midway through the fourth before Boston blew past Golden State with a 20-2 run that made it 117-103.

-They’ll have to win this one from behind after being 21-2 in their previous Game 1s under Steve Kerr.
+They’ll have to win this one from behind after going 21-2 in their previous Game 1s under Steve Kerr.

 “It’s a different feeling.
 You obviously go into Game 2 with more of a sense of desperation.
 That’s all part of this stuff.
 We’ve been in this position before,” Kerr said.
 “Boston played a brilliant quarter.
 They came in and earned the win.”